-Alexei Sitnikov joined the Skolkovo Institute of Science and Technology (Skoltech) in October of 2011 and currently serves as Vice President for Communications and Community Development.
-In this position, he is in charge of developing the Institute's brand and communications with targeted audiences, organizing students' self governance and interacting with graduates.
-His responsibilities also include the formulation and execution of Institute’s communication and marketing strategies, international relations and public outreach.
+Alexei Sitnikov joined the Skolkovo Institute of Science and Technology (Skoltech) in October 2011 and currently serves as Vice President for Community Development and Communications.
+In this position, he is in charge of developing the Institute's brand and communications with target audiences and stakeholders, organizing students' self governance and interacting with alumni.
+His responsibilities also include the formulation and execution of the Institute’s communication and marketing strategies, international relations and public outreach.
 He serves as the Executive Secretary of the Board of Trustees.

-Sitnikov transferred to this position from the post of Director for International Development at the Skolkovo Foundation, where he led efforts to establish Skoltech in partnership with the Massachusetts Institute of Technology (MIT).
-In his position at the Foundation, Sitnikov also created an international network of partners from among a number of international academic institutions, non-profit organizations and foundations.
+Prior to joining Skoltech, Alexei served as Director for International Development at the Skolkovo Foundation, where he led the efforts to establish Skoltech in partnership with the Massachusetts Institute of Technology (MIT).
+In his position at the Foundation, he also created an international network of partners from among a number of international academic institutions, non-profit organizations and foundations.

 From 2005 to 2010, he served as Vice President for Operations and Development at the New Economic School in Moscow, where he led the establishment of one of the first and largest university endowment funds in Russia.

 From 1999 to 2005 Alexei held the position of Program Coordinator for Russia at the Freeman Spogli Institute for International Studies at Stanford University.
-For over nine years, Stanford’s distance-learning program offered courses in social sciences and international security to several thousand students in Russian universities.
+For over nine years, Stanford’s distance-learning program offered courses in social science and international security to several thousand students at universities across Russia.

-In 2003, Sitnikov co-founded the Global Technology Symposium at Stanford University and served as its Vice President for Business Development until 2008.
-The Global Technology Symposium is the leading investment conference on venture capital, technology, and entrepreneurship in emerging markets.
-Each year, the Symposium brings together selected opinion leaders in business, finance, technology, and policymaking to Silicon Valley, where they share insights into the opportunities and challenges of globalization.
+In 2003, Alexei co-founded the Global Technology Symposium at Stanford University and served as its Vice President for Business Development until 2008.
+The Global Technology Symposium is the leading investment conference on venture capital, technology, and entrepreneurship in emerging markets; each year, it brings together selected opinion leaders in business, finance, technology, and policy-making to Silicon Valley, where they share insights into the opportunities and challenges of globalization.

-In addition to his position at Skoltech, Sitnikov currently leads the Young Professionals Working Group at the Expert Council of the Agency for Strategic Initiatives.
+In addition to his position at Skoltech, Alexei currently chairs the Young Professionals Working Group at the Expert Council of the Agency for Strategic Initiatives.
 Alexei is a member of the Public Council under the Ministry of Education and Science of the Russian Federation, a member of the Board of Trustees at WorldSkills Russia and the National Technology Initiative (NTI).